Fertilizing Lilies

 How to Fertilize Lilies

 The roots absorb the nutrients from the soil, so applying the fertilizer to the root zone is important.
 To determine the specific nutrient needs of your lily plant, perform a soil test to identify any deficiencies.
-Lilies prefer soil that is slightly alkaline or neutral.
+Lilies prefer soil that is slightly acidic or neutral.
 Once the soil test is complete and you understand the plant's nutrient needs, choose an appropriate fertilizer to address them.

 Following the recommended feeding schedule for the specific fertilizer you choose is important to avoid over- or under-fertilizing the plant.
 Over-watering or under-watering can also affect the plant's ability to absorb nutrients, so monitor the soil moisture and adjust watering as needed.